NikhilA8606/Walmart-Sales-Data-Analysis/README.md

   8.What product line had the largest VAT?
   9.Fetch each product line and add a column to those product line showing "Good", "Bad".
 Good     if its greater than average sales
   10.Which branch sold more products than average product sold?
-  11.What is the most common product line by gender?
+  11. What is the most common product line by gender?
-  12.What is the average rating of each product line?
+  12. What is the average rating of each product line?
 ### Sales
   1.Number of sales made in each time of the day per weekday 2.Which of the customer types brings the most revenue?